 Think of the environment

-Your audience will be hearing your ad across multiple devices and a variety of content.
-Think of where your listener might listen to your ad.
-In the car headed from work, at home through a Sonos speaker, or while taking a walk with earbuds in are all potential places.
+Your audience will be hearing your ad across multiple devices and in a variety of content.
+Think of where your listener might listen to your ad; in the car headed from work, at home through a Sonos speaker, or while taking a walk with earbuds in, are all potential places.
 Keep this in mind when writing your script.
-Also think of the many environments your listener could be.
+Also think of the many environments where your listener could be.
 The reason is you want to be personal in your message.
-Your ad more than likely will not be blasted over a loudspeaker but instead between the ears of one person.
+Your ad more than likely will not be blasted over a loudspeaker but, instead, will be heard by the ears of one person.
 This tip leads to the next one.

 Keep your tone conversational

 Think of all the obnoxious air horns.
 Then, think of the stereotypical morning radio show bumpers you would hear in the morning.
 Now get them out of your head and script.
 It’s time for a different approach.
 Connect with your audience in a conversational tone.
 Remember the environment they might be in.
 Keeping it conversational will make the message personal – it will be as though the message is for that one listener only.
-The loud and in your face model is over.
-Unless that’s your brand’s style.
+The loud and in-your-face model is over, unless that’s your brand’s style.
+(Think monster truck shows and that “crazy” TV guy.)
 If not, keep it conversational.